Michael-AUG/website/_posts/2023-06-18-my-big-mouth.markdown

 # Sermon - My Big Mouth
 ## Preached at Rutherglen URC

+Sadly there is no recording of this sermon available.

 ![Jeremiah in the stocks](/media/jeremiah.png)

 *Then I said, I will not make mention of Him, nor speak any more in His Name.
 But His Word was in my heart as a burning fire within my bones, and I was tired of forbearing, and I could not stop myself.*